Get Tech Tips

 Refrigerant circuit restrictions can be common things like a plugged filter drier or a restricted metering device.
 They can also be more difficult to diagnose and stem from exotic issues like a kinked liquid line, blocked evaporator feeder tube, or a compressor connected improperly with a discharge line full of solder (I've seen it).

 When an undesigned restriction occurs, the refrigerant will “back up” against the restriction, resulting in more refrigerant being present before the restriction and less afterward than designed.
-Think of it as a refrigerant traffic jam with the refrigerant “road” being congested before the restriction and free and clear afterward.
-This restriction will result in a pressure drop across the restriction, with higher pressure on the inlet side and lower pressure on the outlet side of the “traffic jam.”
+Think of it as a refrigerant traffic jam; the refrigerant “road” is congested before the restriction and free and clear afterward.
+This restriction will result in a pressure drop across the restriction.
+You'll have higher pressure on the inlet side and lower pressure on the outlet side of the “traffic jam.”

 In a perfect world, we could just connect a gauge anywhere in the system and find the pressure drop.
 In the real world, we only have two or maybe three points on connection, and they are not sufficient for us to pinpoint a restriction.
 Luckily, we have temperature drop as a proxy for pressure drop; whenever the pressure drops, there will also be a temperature drop.
-The trouble is, by the time the temperature drops enough for us to measure it with a thermometer reliably, it is usually pretty bad, making minor restrictions hard to find.
+Unfortunately, by the time the temperature drops enough for us to measure it with a thermometer reliably, it is usually pretty bad, making minor restrictions hard to find.
 It can also be challenging when the metering device itself is a suspect (and it often is) because the metering device is a DESIGNED RESTRICTION.
 This means that a pressure drop is its very purpose, but is it restricting too much?

 So, to actually FIND a restriction, you are left with a few tools in your arsenal.

 With all things being equal, simpler explanations are generally better than more complex ones.

 That certainly holds true when looking for restrictions.